rossmurray/FizzBuzzGenerator/README.md

 FizzBuzzGenerator
 =================

-A library for generating an infinitely-long, sequence of FizzBuzz using deferred execution and configurable rules.
+A library for generating an infinitely-long sequence of FizzBuzz using deferred execution and configurable rules.

 Usage
 -----